 2. Drink Pure Aloe Juice Daily

 While we are working on increasing hydrochloric acid in the stomach, it is also necessary to begin the healing process of the lining of the stomach and esophagus.
-My favorite choice is pure aloe juice because it does not additives such as artificial flavor, color or preservatives.
-I personally would take 2 oz three times a day on an empty stomach before meals.
+My favorite choice is pure aloe juice because it does not contain additives such as artificial flavors, colors or preservatives.
+Take 2 oz three times a day on an empty stomach before meals.
 This will allow the aloe to do its job without any interference with the digestive process.